mbekkomo/stanly/README.md

 # stanly
-A tool for building Lua into real Standalone Binary
+A tool for building Lua scripts into real Standalone Lua static binary